When should I use a cool-mist humidifier versus a warm-mist humidifier for a child with a cold?

 For their safety, always use cool-mist humidifiers for children.
 Hot water or steam from a warm-mist humidifier or steam vaporizer can burn a child if he or she gets too close.
 In the event of a spill, hot water might also burn.

-Humidifiers add moisture to the air, which helps ease coughing and congestion due to a cold.
+Humidifiers add moisture to the air, which may help ease coughing and congestion due to a cold.
 Warm-mist and cool-mist humidifiers are equally effective in humidifying the air.
-Also, by the time the water vapor reaches your child's lower airways, it's the same temperature regardless of whether it started out warm or cool.
+By the time the water vapor reaches your child's lower airways, it's the same temperature regardless of whether it started out warm or cool.